John A. Danaher III: Legal career

 Prior to his legal career, Judge Danaher taught science and English.
 Upon graduation from law school, Judge Danaher served as a clerk to the Honorable T. Emmet Clarie.
 Judge Danaher worked at the Hartford, Connecticut firm of Day, Berry & Howard from 1981 to 1986 before joining the United States Attorney's Office in July 1986.
 At the United States Attorney's Office, among other things, Judge Danaher was part of the team that investigated Los Macheteros.
 He went on to serve as Assistant-in-Charge of the Hartford Office from January 1994 to April 2000 and Deputy United States Attorney from April 2000 to May 2001.
 From 2001 to 2002, Judge Danaher served as the United States Attorney for the District of Connecticut.
 He held the title of Senior Litigation Counsel from January 2003 until February 2007 when Connecticut Governor M. Jodi Rell nominated Judge Danaher to be Commissioner of the Department of Public Safety.

 Education

-Judge Danaher received his bachelor's degree Fairfield University in 1972; his master's degree in English from the University of Hartford in 1977; and his law degree from the University of Connecticut School of Law in 1980.
+Judge Danaher received his bachelor's degree Fairfield University in 1972; his master's degree in English from the University of Hartford in 1977; and his Juris Doctor (J.D.) degree from the University of Connecticut School of Law in 1980.